WYOMING COUNTY PLANNING BOARD

 Neglecting to refer a land use action pursuant to General Municipal Law may constitute a “procedural or jurisdictional error” that could legally invalidate the local municipality’s land use decision.
 In a court challenge, the local decision on an application may be nullified.
 To clarify any of these issues, the municipal board may wish to consult their attorney.

-If you have any questions, please do not hesitate to contact the Wyoming County Department of Planning, contact information below:
+If you have any questions, please do not hesitate to contact the Wyoming County Planning Department, contact information is below:

 36 Center Street, Suite C